My relationship with games is complicated. I never had the chance to

 Reconnaissance

-For starters I’ve opened the file in my favorite hex editor
+For starters I’ve opened the file in my favorite hex editor and

-editor and browsed through it, looking for obvious patterns such as
+browsed through it, looking for obvious patterns such as

 human-readable strings, repetitive byte sequences and anything not